 - YouTube earned $25.67 billion in revenue during the first three quarters of 2024.

-How Many People Use YouTube In 2025
+How Many People Watch YouTube?

 In this section, we will go through the facts and figures about YouTube users.